-SMART goal: At least 50% of the EU KPI: % of EU population represented population is represented at the workshops event at least as 3 on a scale of 1-5
+SMART goal: At least 50% of the EU population is KPI: % of EU population represented

-SMART goal: Event participants score the KPI: Average feedback on scale of 1-5
+SMART goal: Event participants score the event at KPI: Average feedback on scale of 1-5

 In today's digital world, we rely more and more on computer networks and information systems for our daily activities.
 The extensive use of the internet makes our life easier but at the same time it exposes users to security and privacy risks.
 This exposure poses challenges for the protection of involved values that are subject to cyber attacks.
 In order to achieve a high level of security in the cyber world, we need to involve not only institutional actors like public sector bodies and private sector companies but also and most importantly the end users.